wpilibsuite/frc-docs/source/docs/yearly-overview/known-issues.rst

 Simulation crashes on Mac after updating WPILib
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Issue:** On Mac, after updating the project to use a newer version of WPILib, running simulation immediately crashes without the GUI appearing.
+**Issue:** On macOS, after updating the project to use a newer version of WPILib, running simulation immediately crashes without the GUI appearing.

 **Workaround:** In VS Code, run WPILib | Run a command in Gradle, ``clean``.
 Alternatively, run ``.\gradlew clean`` in the terminal or delete the build directory.